tristanpalmer07/Sparkathon/README.md

-# Primate Event Intelligence on NVIDIA DGX Spark
+# Zoo Sentry on NVIDIA DGX Spark

 **Hackathon repository:** https://github.com/tristanpalmer07/Sparkathon

-Primate Event Intelligence is an event-driven video understanding pipeline for chimpanzee monitoring.
+Zoo Sentry is an event-driven video understanding pipeline for chimpanzee monitoring.
 It combines a domain-specific perception model (**AlphaChimp**) with NVIDIA video infrastructure and reasoning models to turn raw footage into structured, reviewable events.

 The core idea is simple: